 - The Seth Animal, the creature that the Egyptian god Seth is supposed to have the head of, has a forked tail.

-- Aside from the Nekomata and Kitsune, there are other Youkai with multiple tails.
+- Youkai especially are known for having multiple tails, the most famous example being the Kitsune, which is depicted with up to nine tails.
+The Nekomata is another commonly portrayed multi-tailed youkai, which has the appearance of a two-tailed cat.
+Aside from the Nekomata and Kitsune, there are other Youkai with multiple tails.
 The Isonade is a giant shark with three tails (one larger and barbed), the Orochi is a giant serpent with eight (or possibly infinite) heads and sometimes the same number of tails, and the Raiju, or Thunderbeast, is depicted as various animals, sometimes described with multiple tails.
 One particularly powerful nekomata is described as having seven tails rather than two, a result of its great age.

 - Dungeons & Dragons.
 The demon lord Demogorgon has two tails.
 The Warped Beasts also have multiple, flail-like tails.